Governors

 What am I letting myself in for?

-In serving as a governor, you would need to commit to attending three evening meetings per term, take time to attend governor training courses and get to know the school, including working with school staff to understand the school’s plans and activities.
+In serving as a governor, you would need to commit to attending three evening meetings per term, take time to attend governor training courses and get to know the school, including working with school staff to understand the school’s plans and activities by visiting the school, perhaps once per term.
 In time you would be expected to develop an area of specialism and contribute to working groups as required from time to time as appropriate.

 Contacting the Governors